How well does your website work for people with disabilities?

 • State and local and federal government agencies.

 Private clubs and religious organizations are exempt from this law.
 While you may have never heard of any group or organization being penalized for non-compliance with websites, the DOJ will be cracking down on violators who have not made an effort to be compliant.
 Not only that but a diligent group or person could sue you for non-compliance.
 It has happened to larger companies, but the rules apply to any business or public entity.
-Read this insightful article by the Sun-Sentinel.

 These are the types of problems that no business, agency, or company needs.
 Compliance, whether it is fully adopted or in the preliminary stages, will be a requirement that cannot be ignored.
-The sooner that you address the requirement, begin a campaign to resolve it, and implement a plan moving forward to fix it, the better.
+The sooner you address the requirement, begin a campaign to resolve it, and implement a plan to fix it, the better.

 What are the compliance requirements?

 There are many resources available to test and plan compliance.
-An online tool: http://wave.webaim.org/ is one resource available for testing.
+An online tool: https://wave.webaim.org/ is one resource available for testing.
 Though each page will have to be manually tested, it will give you the tasks that need to be completed, and the areas that also pass.

 New healthcare regulations are continually changing and evolving.
 According to The Seyfarth ADA Title III News & Insights Blog, the New Affordable Care Act and Medicaid Regulations will require covered entities providing health care programs and services have accessible electronic information technology, including accessible websites.